3versource/Roleplay-Schema/README.md

-# HL2 RP Schema
+# Roleplay Schema
-A Half-Life 2 Roleplay schema for [Helix](https://github.com/nebulouscloud/helix).
+A roleplay schema for the framework [Helix](https://github.com/nebulouscloud/helix).